progressivetech/docker-civicrm-buildkit/README.md

 cp ~/.ssh/id_rsa.pub .
 ```

-This file will be granted access to ssh into the container.
+This file will be copied to the container's authorized_ids file so you can ssh in without a password.

 Next, create the directory that will be mounted in the container and hold the buildkit data.